ankowalc/CIS700/readme.md

 Base code from gh repo clone loudinthecloud/pytorch-ntm https://github.com/loudinthecloud/pytorch-ntm by Guy Zana, Jules Gagnon-Marchand, and Mark Goldstein

-Code used for this homework was a new task called patterndetect.py in the task folder and notebook pattern_plots.ipynb in the notebooks folder.
+Code used for this project was a new task called patterndetect.py in the task folder and notebook pattern_plots.ipynb in the notebooks folder.

 ## to run the code